vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **Extensions**

-- 9a.
+- 1a.
 The given index is invalid.

-  - 9a1.
+  - 1a1.
 Green Tea shows an error message.

     Use case resumes at step 1.

-**Use case 10: Exit**

-**MSS**

-1. User requests to exit program
-2. Green Tea exits

-    Use case ends.

 ### 6.4 Non-Functional Requirements